naccdata/form-classifier/README.md

 #### Setting via SDK

-Say you have a custom SeriesDescription that looks like "my-test-series-description" and you want to classify these files as `Intent: Structural, Measurement: In-Plane`
+Given an example, custom SeriesDescription that looks like "my-test-series-description", you can re-classify these files as `Intent: Structural, Measurement: In-Plane` with the following:

 ```python
 import flywheel